 nathanielbabiak 2020-04-26 16:12 (Edited)

 The sprites across the top help orient the player.
 Turn on debug to see framerate.
 Press pause to see the rough pause menu.
+Tap "A" to see a sample rendering of some doors.
 Hold "B" to walk, turn slowly, and strafe around corners a bit more.
 I'm thinking this will be for aiming.

-This upload uses an old version of Pxl Library.
-The current version of Pxl Library is available here: https://lowresnx.inutilis.com/topic.php?id=1501
+This upload uses the Pxl Library.
+The current version of the Pxl Library is available here: https://lowresnx.inutilis.com/topic.php?id=1501

 was8bit 2020-04-26 16:39